gupta-aayushkr/SQL-Portfolio/readme.md

 ## About Me

 I am a passionate data analyst with a strong background in SQL.
-Feel free to explore these projects and reach out to me if you have any questions or collaboration opportunities.
+Feel free to explore these projects and reach out to me if you have any questions.

 <!-- Connect with me on LinkedIn: [Aayush Gupta](https://www.linkedin.com/in/aayushkr/) -->